10 Essentials for Your Next River Cruise

 Keeping laundry separate from clean clothes on a river cruise requires some advanced preparation (Photo: Envato/Farknot)

-Look for a simple drawstring bag or a mesh and wire basket that can fold flat and fit into your stowed luggage.
+For an easy solve, I recommend a simple drawstring bag.
+For something with a little more structure, get a mesh and wire basket that can fold flat and fit into your stowed luggage.

 TourScoop recommends: A moisture- and odor-proof laundry bag that folds into a carrying case when not in use is the most space-efficient option.
 For ease-of-use, collapsable laundry baskets like these options from Walmart and Amazon are great.